 Energy engineer, Giulia started collaborating with the RELab group in 2020 thanks to her MSc thesis about the assessment of district heating potential in Milan, with a focus on renewable energy integration and excess heat recovery.

-She is now a research fellow and she is involved in several projects on the evaluation of technical and economic potential of low-temperature district heating, through the analysis and the geolocation of renewable and excess heat sources to be matched with heat demands and through the modeling of distribution networks.
+As a research fellow she was involved in several projects on the evaluation of technical and economic potential of low-temperature district heating, through the analysis and the geolocation of renewable and excess heat sources to be matched with heat demands and through the modeling of distribution networks.
 To this end she manages geo-referenced data through GIS software and Python, from the local level to the national scale.

 Rossella Alesci – email@example.com